blab/nextflu/README.md

 ## Live website

-nextflu is live at [nextflu.org](http://nextflu.org).
+nextflu is live at [nextflu.org](https://nextflu.org).

 ## Introduction

 nextflu is designed to perform near real-time tracking of influenza virus evolution.
-It's divided into two components: [augur](augur/), which takes a `.fasta` file of flu sequences and builds an annotated phylogeny, and [auspice](auspice/), which displays this annotated phylogeny in an interactive web-based visualization.

-The current version of nextflu is focused on tracking seasonal influenza H3N2 evolution in humans, looking at sequences from the hemagglutinin (HA) gene.
-Future versions may extend this analysis to other genes in H3N2 or other influenza subtypes.
-We would also like to implement formal predictive models to make nextflu a platform for forecasting evolution in addition to up-to-date tracking.
+The current version of nextflu is focused on tracking seasonal influenza evolution in humans, looking at sequences from the hemagglutinin (HA) gene.
+It's divided into two components:
+* _augur_, which takes a `.fasta` file of flu sequences and builds an annotated phylogeny
+* _auspice_, which displays this annotated phylogeny in an interactive web-based visualization Augur build scripts are housed at [nextstrain/augur](https://github.com/nextstrain/augur).
+These produce a series of JSON files that are displayed interactively on the web.
+Currently, the same JSONs produced by augur can be displayed with auspice v1 housed in [this repo](auspice/) or with auspice v2 housed at [nextstrain/auspice](https://github.com/nextstrain/auspice).
+Auspice v1 is live at [nextflu.org](https://nextflu.org) and auspice v2 is live at [nextstrain.org/flu](http://nextstrain.org/flu).
+Auspice v1 still provides greater functionality for influenza, but the intention is to eventually migrate to auspice v2.

 ## Citation